Lights Down, Curtain’s Up

 Her basic moves are simple enough.
 Punches and kicks.
 But the combination of those attacks with stick motions is the dance at the heart of the game’s design.
 It has rhythm and circularity; rhythm in the beats and rests of attacks, and the circularity of motion used to move between enemies, direct attacks or manually aim your firearms.
 The game is about fluidity and finding the right time to break and take the fight to the ground or the air.
 It’s absolutely a joy to play.

-At first glance, the choice of wardrobe could seem cheap and exploitative titillation, but there’s something frank and honest about it; a black, skin-tight cat suit that’s actually Bayo’s hair that recedes and weaves into large appendages, it reinforces her open sexuality and has interesting implications for the gameplay.
-First and foremost, the Wicked Weaves increase the scope and range of her actions, closing the relative gap between the player and her enemies but also altering the very dynamic of the games flow.
+At first glance, the choice of wardrobe could seem cheap and exploitative titillation, but there’s something frank and honest about it; a black, skin-tight cat suit that’s actually Bayo’s hair that recedes and weaves into large feet and arms that attack for her, it reinforces her open sexuality and has interesting implications for the gameplay.
+On an even larger scale than Nero’s Devil Bringer in DMC4, the Wicked Weaves increase the size and range of her actions, smacking away any one trying to get up close and personal.
 The disrobing further refutes the chaste symbolism we started with.
-Bayonetta dances, but not to anyone else’s drums.
+Bayonetta dances to her own drums.

 Dance, Dance, Dance